In this article, you’ll learn:

-From this section, you can change the font size, background, border, layout, etc. or add custom style elements while previewing them in real time on the editor.
+You can change the font size, background, border, layout, etc. or add custom style elements from this section while previewing them in real-time on the editor.

 Attributes provide additional information about HTML elements.
 You can modify standard HTML attributes or custom attributes of any elements you select on the page.